buildspace/buildspace-projects/GPT3_Writer/en/Section_3/Lesson_1_Setup_chrome_extension.md

 ### Creating a UI for your extension

 Our extension is going to have a super basic UI.
 This UI will be for inputting our OpenAI API key.
-You're going to need this because:
+You are going to need this because:

 1. You need an API key to call GPT-3
 2. We don’t just want to hardcode it, so we are asking the user for it
 3. We want it stored in extension storage which can only be accessed by the person on the computer

-This way we don't have to worry about OpenAI credits - the users do it all!

 Take a look at your `manifest.json` file that and find the `default_popup` action.
 This is the file we will create to show up in our extension on open!